bihealth/sodar-server/docs_manual/source/admin_install.rst

 ---------------------------

 To gain access to the SODAR web UI, you must first create a superuser account.
-The user name should be given as ``root``, otherwise you will need to edit the ``.env`` file.
+The user name should be given as ``admin``, otherwise you will need to edit the ``.env`` file.
 Open a new terminal tab, enter the following and follow the
 prompt: